ASIC publishes updated INFO 225

 - 3 min read

-In October 2025, ASIC issued a revised version of Information Sheet INFO 225, reflecting developments in the digital financial assets sector and clarifying how regulatory obligations apply.
+In October 2025, ASIC issued its much-anticipated revised version of Information Sheet INFO 225, reflecting developments in the digital financial assets sector and clarifying how regulatory obligations apply.

 This Gen Advisory article summarises the revised INFO 225's key features and implications for digital financial asset services providers in Australia.